RedisInsight/Tutorials/src/ds/lists.md

 - LPOP - removes and returns an item from the beginning of a list.
 - RPOP - removes and returns an item from the end of a list.

-You can begin working with a list without first creating its key, simply by adding values to the key.
+You can begin using with a list without first creating its key, simply by adding values to the key.
 This works as long as the key doesn't already exist as a different type.

 **Note**:
 > This is generally true for every Redis data structure, though there are a few exceptions.